Walking into the complex plane to "order" better time integrators

+There are many paths satisfying these equations.
+Note that we could also have found such 3rd order paths by allowing the error at $O(\Delta t^2)$ to be purely imaginary.
+Of the 3rd order paths in Fig \ref{fig:pathslinear} that were found to satisfy the linear order conditions, the top and bottom (cyan and brown) paths also satisfy the 3rd order nonlinear order conditions given in \ref{syseq2}.
 We have tested our complex time-stepping schemes on a variety of differential equations to show that they satisfy the order conditions.
 The equations are listed in Table \ref{DElist} along with a unique label corresponding to their legend on the convergence plot in Fig.\ref{convergence_all}.

-The error for all ODEs and PDEs apart from the Van Der Pol oscillator is calculated by comparing the numerical solution to the exact solution.
+Apart from the Van Der Pol oscillator, the error for the ODEs and PDEs is calculated by comparing the numerical solution to the exact solution.
 For the Van Der Pol oscillator, the numerical solution using complex paths is compared to the numerical solution obtained by using the `RK44' 4th order method from Nodepy \cite{ketcheson2020nodepy} with $\Delta t = 10^{-6}$.